Keitiek/Dashbot/lidar/README.md

 ```
 groups
 ```
-If `tty` and `dialout` are not in the list, then the user is not a part of these groups, and to add them, use this command:
+If `tty` and `dialout` are not in the list, then the user is not member of these groups, and to add them, use this command:

 ```
 sudo usermod -a -G tty [yourusername]